What is osteoporosis?

 All bones in the human skeleton bones are in a constant state of renewal and regeneration.
 New bone tissue is constantly generated, replacing an older one that is being resorbed.

 In healthy humans, there is a constant balance between older bones resorption and new bones formation.
 Osteoporosis is a result of a disrupted balance between these processes of resorption and formation, which with age shifts towards predominant bone resorption.
 As a result, bones become fragile and prone to fractures.

 The cause behind osteoporosis is precisely this loss of balance between resorption and formation of the bones tissue.

 Osteoporosis is even more accentuated by the fact that with age the ability of the body to absorb calcium decreases.
 This process gets additionally augmented in women because of the estrogen deficiency appearing after the age of 50.

 In women’s bodies estrogen – the female hormone – stimulates the absorption of calcium and suppresses, both directly and indirectly, the resorption of bones.
 When estrogen levels start to decrease with age, the balance between resorption and formation of bone tissues gets further disrupted and resorption starts to prevail.
-That is why osteoporosis primarily affects women, but yet men are also not spared.
+That is why osteoporosis primarily affects women, yet men are also not spared.

 The direct result of osteoporosis is the increased risk of bone fractures.
 Bones become frail and prone to easy fractures called “osteoporotic fractures”.